How to find true happiness

 Related: What is the Christian’s Delight?

 God wants us to delight in Him just as He delights in us.
 We learned in a previous post that the chief end of man is to glorify God by enjoying Him forever.
 In this post we’ll learn how we can delight in the Lord.
 He is worthy of our delight, after all.
 I can assure you that only in God can we find true happiness.

 “Delighting in God practically means seeing and savoring the diverse excellencies of God, especially as they are manifest in Christ, especially as he brings them to fulfillment at the cross.”
 John Piper

-6 Steps to Delighting in the Lord
+6 Steps to Finding Happiness in God

 - Get to know Him